chrisgrieser/new-tab-default-page/README.md

 3. Open a new tab.

 > **Note**
-> Closing your last tab also redirects you to your new tab page.
+> Closing your last tab also opens your new tab page.

 ## Installation
 Available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"New Tab Default Page"*